How much will a new boiler cost?

 How to simplify choosing a new boiler

 We know that it can be confusing to decide which new boiler to install.
 There are many models, brands and sizes available, however, it is possible to simplify your decision.
-We offer a quick quote request service, where you will be able to receive competitive quotes from up to five qualified heating engineers.
+We offer a quick quote request service, where you will be able to receive a very competitive quote from our qualified heating engineers.
 There is no obligation to proceed and the service is completely free of charge.
-By comparing quotes, you could save up to 40% off the cost of the ideal boiler for you.
+You could save up to 40% off the cost of the ideal boiler for you.

 When should I buy a new boiler?